tek5030/lab-simple-vo/lab-guide/2-calibrate-the-camera.md

 - Use `CalibratedOpencvCamera` with a web camera available at the lab.

-  In this case, you can use the calibration results in [cameraParameters.xml].
+  In this case, you can use the calibration results in [cameraParameters.xml] from lab "Pose estimation".
   We have already filled in these data in the camera interface.

 - Use `CalibratedOpencvCamera` with your own camera.